Category: Soup

 Add the oil to a large stock pot over medium heat.
 Add in the carrots & mushrooms and saute for about 5 minutes

-Add the grated ginger and garlic, saute for another 2 minutes
+Add the grated ginger, garlic, and Thai Spice and saute for another 2 minutes.

-Drop the ramen into the pot and in about 1 minute you can open it to its full length; cook in the stock for about another minute and add in the kale
+Drop the ramen into the pot, and in about 1 minute,e you can open it to its full length; cook in the stock for about another minute and add in the kale

 Tools used to make this recipe